Flavio58it/Automatic-weld-defect-detection-using-yolov3/README.md

 - numpy 1.19.1
 - PyInstaller 3.6 (optional)
 # The .exe file:
 if you haven't python installed on your computer you can use the executable directly by downloading it with pre-trained weights and cfg file in here:
--For windows 64 bit:
+- For windows 64 bit:
 https://drive.google.com/file/d/10rYKCr1pXuuZh8AKF6P7QqYh0NCgjORl/view
--For windows 32 bit:
+- For windows 32 bit:
 https://drive.google.com/file/d/1F52Qk4qunSkhz-Gy8EI2C8yukd3vRcJX/view?usp=sharing